TIBCOSoftware/snappydata/docs/howto.md

 To start the cluster on multiple hosts:

-1. The easiest way to run SnappyData on multiple nodes is to make sure you can use a shared file system such as NFS on all the nodes.
-Else, extract the product distribution on each node of the cluster.
+1. The easiest way to run SnappyData on multiple nodes is to use a shared file system such as NFS on all the nodes.</br> You can also extract the product distribution on each node of the cluster.
 If all nodes have NFS access, install SnappyData on any one of the nodes.

+2. Create the configuration files using the templates provided in the **conf** folder.
+Copy the exiting template files **servers.template**, **locators.template**, **leads.template**, and rename them to **servers**, **locators**, **leads**.
-2. In the **conf** folder, create the configuration files **servers.template**, **locators.template**, **leads.template**.
-Edit the files to include the hostnames on which to start the server, locators, lead respectively.
-You can also create a copy and rename the existing template files (For example, **conf/servers.template)**.
+</br> Edit the files to include the hostnames on which to start the server, locator, and lead.
+Refer to the [configuration](configuration/#configuration-files) section for more information on properties.

 3. Start the cluster using `sbin/snappy-start-all.sh`.
 SnappyData starts the cluster using SSH.